Table of Contents

 - Brand A: Red Dragon Spicy Sauce

-- Features: Made with fermented chili peppers, garlic, and vinegar.
+- Features: Fermented chili peppers, garlic, and vinegar base.

-- Advantages: Balanced heat with a rich, umami flavor.
+- Advantages: Balanced heat with rich umami flavor from traditional fermentation.

-- Use Cases: Ideal for marinating meats, making hot pot, or enhancing noodles.
+- Use Cases: Ideal for marinating meats, hot pot, or noodle dishes.

-- Target Audience: Fans of traditional Sichuan-style heat.
+- Target Audience: Fans of authentic Sichuan-style heat.

 - Suitable Occasions: Casual dinners, family gatherings, or festive meals.